GoogleCloudPlatform/blueprints/catalog/redis-bucket/README.md

-# Redis Bucket blueprint
+# Google Cloud Storage and Memorystore for Redis blueprint

-Redis instance and storage bucket
+Google Cloud Storage (GCS) bucket and Memorystore for Redis instance.

+This blueprint demonstrates multiple unrelated resources sharing a package.

 ## Setters